Mark Farrell (politician): Board of Supervisors (2010–2018)

-San Francisco Ethics Commission 2014 decision
+2014 Campaign Finance Ethics Violations

 In June 2016, Farrell was ordered to repay $191,000 in unlawful campaign funding after the City ethics panel voted, 5-0, to uphold the original 2014 decision of the San Francisco Ethics Commission that he should have to forfeit back to the City the amount raised from just two donors and used late in the 2010 election by Common Sense Voters, an independent expenditure committee, with improper communications from a campaign consultant.
 Farrell was exonerated by the California Fair Political Practices Commission, although the campaign consultant Chris Lee and Common Sense Voters were found to be in violation of federal campaign finance laws, but a further complaint was filed with the City commission by Janet Reilly, who lost to Farrell by 256 votes.
 City law, stricter than state law, holds candidates personally responsible for staff as well as themselves, whether they knew about the illegal communication or not.
-In an unusual move, Farrell responded with a lawsuit against the City in May to prevent further collection efforts from the Treasurer's office, and settled with the City for $25,000 in Oct.
-2016.
+In an unusual move, Farrell responded with a lawsuit against the City in May to prevent further collection efforts from the Treasurer's office, and settled with the City for $25,000 in October 2016.

-Mayor of San Francisco
+Mayoralty (2018)

+Appointment

-Farrell was appointed as mayor by the Board of Supervisors on January 23, 2018, succeeding acting mayor London Breed.
-In her capacity as President of the Board of Supervisors, Breed had been serving as acting mayor since the death of Mayor Ed Lee on December 12, 2017.
-Farrell's appointment expired on July 11, 2018, following a citywide special election held on June 5, 2018.
-Farrell did not seek election.
-Breed won that election and served out the remainder of Lee's uncompleted term into January 8, 2020.
-She was elected on November 5, 2019 to a full term as mayor beginning January 8, 2020.
+Farrell was appointed as mayor by the Board of Supervisors on January 23, 2018, succeeding acting mayor London Breed, who had assumed the position after Mayor Lee's death on December 12, 2017, by virtue of her office as president of the Board of Supervisors.
+Breed launched a campaign in the special election to fill the office permanently.

+Three weeks after Lee's death, the San Francisco Board of Supervisors voted to remove Breed and appoint Mark Farrell as acting mayor.
+This vote was contentious.
+Those supporting Breed's removal argued that it presented a conflict of interest for her to continue to serve as a member of the Board of Supervisors while also acting as mayor, and that it would present an unfair advantage for her to enter the special mayoral election with pseudo-incumbency.
+Opponents of her removal alleged that there were racist and sexist motivations for removing Breed, who is a black woman.

+After the vote, the mayoral oath of office was administered to Farrell by City Attorney Dennis Herrera.
+In order to accept his appointment as mayor, Farrell resigned his seat on the Board of Supervisors.
+On January 30, Farrell appointed Catherine Stefani to his former seat on the Board of Supervisors.

+Farrell did not seek election in special election held on June 5, 2018 for a new mayor to fill the remainder of Lee's unexpired term.
+Breed won that election, and was sworn in on July 11, marking the end of Farrell's mayoralty. and served out the remainder of Lee's uncompleted term into January 8, 2020.

+To assuage conflict of interest criticisms, Farrell took a leave of absence from Thayer Ventures during his time as mayor.